-The email address and password you provide are that of your “Microsoft account”, if you have one.
-You’re also given the opportunity to create one, should you not already have one.
+The email address you provide is that of your Microsoft account, if you have one.
+You’re also given the opportunity to create one if you don’t.

 There are pros and cons to using a Microsoft account.

-- Certain features, like Cortana, OneDrive, and the Microsoft Store, require the use of your Microsoft account.
+- Certain features, like Cortana, OneDrive, and the Microsoft Store require the use of your Microsoft account.

-- You’ll be able to change your login credentials — like your password — without actually needing access to your machine.
+- You’ll be able to change your login credentials — like your password — without needing access to your machine.

 - You may be sharing even more information with Microsoft about how and where you use your computer.

 - It may be another online account to manage if you don’t already have one.

 Needless to say, many are concerned and choose to operate without a Microsoft account.
 I don’t recommend this.
 I believe it is important to have a Microsoft account associated with the machine.
 If you want to use a local machine account for day-to-day use, I recommend setting that up separately, after Windows 10 setup has completed.1

 After entering your Microsoft account email address and successfully signing in to the account, Windows Setup will suggest you create a PIN to sign in.